 Wildlife of Panama

 The biological diversity of Panama is the stuff of legend.
 Standing as a bridge between the Northern and Southern Hemispheres, the isthmus of Panama is a place of immense beauty and a landscape where new species are still being discovered every year.
-Let it suffice to say that there is a very good reason the Smithsonian has no less than 9 different research facilities in this tiny little country.
+Let it suffice to say that there is a very good reason the Smithsonian has no fewer than 9 different research facilities in this tiny little country.

-And it’s this extraordinary biological diversity that sits at the heart of the workshop.
+It’s this extraordinary biological diversity that sits at the heart of the workshop.

-When it comes to photographing monkeys, you will be hard pressed to find a better place in Central and South America.
+When it comes to photographing monkeys, you will be hard-pressed to find a better place in Central and South America.
 After nearly a decade of traveling and photographing across the neotropics, the opportunities here to create frame filling and beautiful portraits of three different species of monkeys is beyond words.

-After several days exploring this region, we will then transfer to the Caribbean islands along north coast of the country by plane where the rest of the workshop will be based.
+After several days exploring this region, we transfer to the Caribbean islands along north coast of the country by plane where the rest of the workshop will be based.
 The archipelago is known as Bocas del Toro.

 Named “Mouth of the Bull” by Cristopher Columbus upon stumbling across these islands in 1502, the archipelago is a labyrinth of lush islands covered in lowland rainforest surrounded by coral reefs and some of the most beautiful tropical waters you have ever seen.
 Thanks to the unique geological history of this archipelago, each island plays home to a suite of different species of wildlife.
-The diversity is so extreme here, that the Smithsonian refers to the whole of the place as the Galapagos of the Caribbean.
+The diversity is so extreme here, that the Smithsonian refers to the whole of the place as the “Galapagos of the Caribbean.”

-Simply getting to our destinations is half the adventure.
-We will begin this part of the trip on a prop plane flying over the mountains and up the coast to our islands.
+Simply getting to our destination is half the adventure.
+We begin this part of the trip on a prop plane flying over the mountains and up the coast to our islands.
 Once we land on Isla Colon, we still have a half hour boat ride to the island that our lodge is based on.

 It will also be here in the archipelago that we make trips out into the Caribbean to photograph red-billed tropic and magnificent frigate birds.
 The colony here offers up some of the most beautiful compositions you will ever find of these birds.
 From the moody and artistic chiaroscuro lighting to compositions of birds soaring above waves exploding on rocks, this place is one you have to experience in order to believe.